Submit to process of law: Punjab DGP as radical preacher Amritpal continues to be on run | Politics

 - India

-Speaking to reporters there, he said police will nab whosoever is wanted by the law and it is better that such people submit to the law.

-Amid reports that Amritpal might have taken shelter at a religious place, the director general of police said religious places should not be used for personal reasons. ''Religious places should not be misused,'' he noted.
+Yadav's remarks come on the day the state police nabbed Amritpal's close aide Papalpreet Singh.
+Amid reports that Amritpal might have taken shelter at a religious place, the Director General of Police said religious places should not be used for personal reasons. ''Religious places should not be misused,'' he noted.

-The Punjab police chief further said that hard-earned peace in the state would not be allowed to be disturbed.
+He further said the hard-earned peace in the state will not be allowed to be disturbed.

 ''I want to tell our Punjabi brothers living in the US and Canada that there is absolute peace in Punjab.
 There is a rule of law.
 You can come and see for yourselves.
 You speak to your relatives here.
 If you have any wrong perceptions about Punjab, then they should clear it,'' he said.

-Apparently referring to Khalistan sympathizer Amritpal who has been hoodwinking the police since March 18 when a crackdown was launched against him and his aides, Yadav said, ''Whosoever is needed by the law, should submit to the process of law and everybody has a legal right and there is a legal process.''
+Apparently referring to the Khalistan sympathiser who has been hoodwinking the police since March 18 when a crackdown was launched against him and his aides, Yadav said, ''Whosoever is needed by the law, should submit to the process of law, and everybody has a legal right and there is a legal process.''
 The police chief also appealed to people not to fall prey to rumours. ''We will maintain peace in Punjab.
 We will deal with mischievous elements sternly,'' he said.

-Asked to comment on reports that Amritpal may surrender, the DGP said, ''Whoever is wanted by the law, we will catch them.
-It is better that such people submit to the law.''
-Amritpal Singh escaped the police net in Jalandhar district on March 18, switching vehicles and changing appearances.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)